 Finding someone to room with you helps immensely.
 Maybe you can get a few housemates.
 Bonus: new friends who might become your best friends!

 This is because, if you do this, you can split the rent, at the very least, in half.
 So you can consider a better and more expensive property.
 Or at least a more spacious one.

-For instance, a 2-bedroom property would be cheaper then a 1-bedroom property. at this point would be more worth it as you split the rent.
+For instance, a 2-bedroom property would be cheaper than a 1-bedroom property.
+At this point would be more worth it as you split the rent.

 2. Consider the utility costs.

 Don’t forget to take these into consideration as well:

 - water bills

 - cable bills

 And so on.
 If you’re lucky, they might be included in the rent so make sure you check!

 3. Save on other aspects of your life.